 For information about the effect on other benefits, read Effects of Your Workers’ Compensation Case on Other Benefits.

-Emergency Personnel Killed in the Line of Duty
+Emergency Personnel Who Lose Their Lives in the Line of Duty

-Benefits are available for survivors of firefighters, volunteer firefighters, law enforcement officers, air ambulance pilots, air ambulance registered professional nurses, and emergency medical technicians who are killed in the line of duty when:
+Benefits are available for survivors of firefighters, volunteer firefighters, law enforcement officers, air ambulance pilots, air ambulance registered professional nurses, and emergency medical technicians who lose their lives in the line of duty when:

 - death is caused by an accident or willful act of violence of another;